 Music & Dance

-Feel the energy and fast paced rhythms of Brazil’s world-famous Samba dancing by taking part in interactive classes and attending live performances.
+Feel the energy and fast paced rhythms of Brazil’s world-famous Samba by taking part in interactive dance classes and live performances.
 Learn about the combination of Afro-Brazilian dance, acrobatics, and music that resulted in the Capoeira martial art form.

-Create purposeful change in the communities of Brazil by collaborating with local organizations to volunteer in schools within the country’s sprawling cities and surrounding favelas.
-Venture to rural areas with your faculty leaders and participate in local reforestation efforts, sustainable water resource projects, and more.
+Enact purposeful change in the communities of Brazil by collaborating with local non-governmental organizations to volunteer in the country’s sprawling metropolises and surrounding favelas.
+Venture to rural areas with your program leaders and participate in local reforestation efforts, sustainable water resource projects, and more.